septentrio-gnss/mosaicHAT/README.md

 Mosaichat was designed using [KiCAD](https://kicad-pcb.org), an open source suite for Electric Design Automation.
 KiCAD provides a beautiful 3D viewer besides its design capabilities.

-Following is the schematic plan, for higher quility check [PDF plan](schematic.pdf).
+Following is the schematic plan, for higher quality check [PDF plan](schematic.pdf).

 <img src="schematic_big.PNG" width="60%">